bevyengine/rfcs/rfcs/80-curve-trait.md

     fn sample(&self, t: f32) -> T;
 }
 ```
-At a basic level, it encompasses values of type `T` parametrized over some particular `Interval`, allowing
+At a basic level, it encompasses values of type `T` parametrized over some particular `Interval` (its `domain`,
-that data to be sampled by providing the associated time parameter.
+allowing that data to be sampled by providing the associated time parameter.

 ### Interpolation